jcgamez/TFG-moliu/README.md

 ## Web application

 This webapp is part of **Moliu** project.
-Its objective is the patient, activities, plays and machine learning models management.
+Its objective is the patients, specialists, activities, games and machine learning models management.

 Managed entities:
 * Patient: User who performs activities
-* Specialist: User responsible for managing Moliu software
+* Specialist: Admin user responsible for managing Moliu software
-* Activities: Interactive tasks proposed to patients
+* Activity: Interactive task proposed to patients
-* Play: Activity performed by a patient
+* Game: Activity performed by a patient
+* Model: File that represents what was learned using machine learning techniques